-Centre for the Study of African Economies Seminar (CSAE) (Mondays 13:00 and Wednesdays 12:30)
+Centre for the Study of African Economies (CSAE) Lunchtime Seminar Series and Research Workshops

 CSAE is a research centre on development economics with a focus on Africa, located in the Department of Economics.
 The CSAE seminars serve as the principal forum for development economics research at Oxford.
 Speakers include Oxford and external faculty, as well as doctoral students.
 Most of the presentations are of applied econometric work.
-Wednesday seminars tend to be given by more established researchers and will include some distinguished names; the Monday workshops are often given by graduate students and postdocs and focus on work in progress; these are normally less formal.
+Lunchtime Seminars tend to be given by more established researchers and will include some distinguished names; the Research Workshops are often given by graduate students and postdocs and focus on work in progress; these are normally less formal.
 Both are highly recommended.